CAREER / 12 July 2017How to Remain Optimistic During the Job Hunt

 College may be over but learning never goes out of style.
 Since I’ve started working, I’ve picked up so many new skills and tools that I never learned as a student.
-If your company offers free excel trainings or graphic design workshops, take them!
+If your company offers free Excel training or graphic design workshops, take them!

 Now more than ever, it’s important to be teachable and to continuously build your skills set.
 The job market is becoming increasingly competitive.
 I work in public relations, but I know it’s not enough to just be a “PR Pro.”
 What does that even mean?

 Do you know SEO?
 Google Analytics?
 Growth hacking?
 Can you create an interesting branded photo for Instagram?

 These are all skills that can easily be learned and help you bring more value to your company.
 Even if your company doesn’t offer training, take it upon yourself to join local organizations or online classes that will help you develop your skillset.

 5. You have no life outside of work.

 I hear from so many millennials who don’t have much of a social life besides work.
 They wake up, go to work, return home, eat, and sleep.
 This is unproductive for both your mental health and career.